-9.1.9 Margin over Current Estimate
+9.1.8 Margin over Current Estimate: Template Instructions

-792. Under all jurisdictional GAAP Plus approaches, MOCE is calculated consistent with the reference ICS.
-See Section 5.3 except as outlined below.

-793. When under US and IFRS GAAP Plus certain insurance liabilities are reported undiscounted on the GAAP Plus balance sheet, the undiscounted portion of the liability is considered to include MOCE.
+- 734. Under all jurisdictional GAAP Plus approaches, MOCE is calculated consistent with the reference ICS.
+See Section 5.3 except as outlined below. - 735.
+When under certain GAAP Plus approaches, insurance liabilities are reported undiscounted on the GAAP Plus balance sheet, the undiscounted portion of the liability is considered to include MOCE.
 In order to address double counting of MOCE, the MOCE amount associated with the undiscounted liabilities is subtracted from those undiscounted liabilities to arrive at the adjusted current estimate in the Template.
 The MOCE is then added back as a separate element.
 The adjusted current estimate balance plus the MOCE amount equates to the technical provision on the GAAP Plus Balance Sheet.
-This is a semi-automated function of the Template.

-794. In order to identify liabilities that are reported undiscounted on the GAAP Plus Balance Sheet, it is necessary report the percentage of liabilities that are undiscounted.
+This is a semi-automated function of the Template. - 736.
+In order to identify liabilities that are reported undiscounted on the GAAP Plus Balance Sheet, it is necessary report the percentage of liabilities that are undiscounted.
 This should be reported in the table ICS Insurance Capital requirement in the worksheet ICS Summary.GAAP+.

-9.1.10 ICS Risk Charges
+9.1.9 ICS Risk Charges: Template Instructions